Teichlab/cellphonedb/Docs/cluster_statistical_analysis_method_workflow.md

-# Cluster Statistical Analysis method Workflow
+# Cluster Statistical Analysis Method Workflow

-This document is focused in Cluster Statistical Method, please, read before the [project_workflow documentation](project_workflow.md) to have a more global vision of the project structure.
+This document is focused on the statistical methods.
+Before continuing, please read [project_workflow documentation](project_workflow.md) to have a more global vision of the project structure.

 ## Calling Cluster Statistical Method

-This is the workflow when method call is launched:
+This is the workflow when the method call is launched:

 ![cluster_statistical_analyisis_launcher](images/cluster_statistical_analysis_launcher.png "Cluster Statistical Analysis workflow")